-Medical aid contributions, expenses and credits
+Medical aid contributions

 The full medical scheme contribution made by the employer constitutes a fringe benefit.
 The same amount is then deemed to be a contribution made by the employee.

 No value shall be placed on this benefit where the contribution is made in respect of: